 As community colleges are implementing new and revised programs to respond to the economic demands of the job market, Kiplinger asserts that individuals who possess a degree are far more likely to find success amidst a dwindling economy: “Workers without a higher education may have a harder time finding a stable career with a good paycheck.”

-Kiplinger also explains that the time spent in school results in an increased amount of job security and a higher salary than non-degree workers.
-Also, graduates are able to provide employers with a more thorough resume, in addition to the fact that the college experience often provides students with opportunities to establish professional networks, relationships, and connections, which can help boost one’s chances of finding a job after graduation.
+Kiplinger also explains that the time spent in school results in increased job security and a higher salary than non-degree workers.
+Also, graduates can provide employers with a more thorough resume, in addition to the fact that the college experience often provides students with opportunities to establish professional networks, relationships, and connections, which can help boost one’s chances of finding a job after graduation.

 Preventing Job Loss During a Recession